Everywhere and nowhere

 Despite the industry’s patriotic generosity, the federal government once again set a ceiling on US copper prices in 1951 during the Korean War.
 This time, we acted alone, causing shortages and devaluing domestic production.
 While price controls lasted only two years, American copper prices would take two decades to catch up to the rest of the world.

 The bronze replicas weigh in at 2,080 pounds (the same weight as the O.G.
 Liberty Bell) and are alloyed of 78% copper and 22% tin.
-That adds up to 92,477 pounds of copper, worth $23,119 ($280,738 in 2022 dollars).
+That adds up to 92,477 pounds of copper, worth $23,119 ($301,280 in 2024 dollars).
 The bells did their patriotic and marketing duty, selling $650 million in Savings Bonds nationwide.

-It would be poetic to cast 1950 as the zenith of American copper, with a big bronze bell touring every state — and all the goodwill and free press that comes with such a spectacle — but in 2023, the golden age of copper has only just begun.
+It would be poetic to cast 1950 as the zenith of American copper, with a big bronze bell touring every state — and all the goodwill and free press that comes with such a spectacle — but in 2024, the golden age of copper has only just begun.
 While the future is not in copper-alloyed plastics, as Kendicott and The Penguin posited, the future is where copper has been for over 200 years: electrification — just a lot more of it.
 As the world turns away from fossil fuel consumption, the wind turbines and electric cars we’ll ride into a decarbonized future will require much more copper than we currently produce.
-Even when we factor in recycling, copper demand is projected to exceed supply by 20% (6.5 million metric tons) in the next eight years.
+Even when we factor in recycling, copper demand is projected to exceed supply by 20% (6.5 million metric tons) in the next seven years.

 Phoenix rising